nlebedenco/Carambolas/README.md

 **Examples**:

-- Instantiate a host object to connect to a remote peer.
+Host object instantiated to connect to a remote peer.
 The inner loop is responsible to ensure events don't accummulate to the next iteration.

 ```csharp
 using (var host = new Host("MyHost")